When is Unjust Enrichment Established in a Common Law Relationship?

 The trial judge ruled that no unjust enrichment had been established, noting the female was never on title to the home and was not financially liable for it.
 She did not contribute to capital repairs, insurance or property taxes.
 While she did pay $500 per month, it was essentially a rent payment.
 While she did pay for phone, internet and cable, she and her daughter were the primary users of such services.
 Finally, the judge found that there was no evidence of an increased value in the home stemming from the gardening performed by the female.
 Despite not having to determine if there was a joint family trust, the trial judge did so anyhow.
 The trial judge stated that the wealth of the parties was not created from the fruits of their domestic or financial relationship.
 In fact, the parties did not pool their resources.
 Instead they kept separate bank accounts and showed no intention of integrating those areas of their lives.

 The Court of Appeal dismissed the female’s appeal after finding no errors in the trial judge’s decision that no unjust enrichment had been established and that even if had been, the wealth of the parties was not created from the fruits of their domestic and financial relationship.

-At Lex Arbesman Legal we help our clients through the stressful and confusing times that can arise from a separation, including property division.
+At NULaw we help our clients through the stressful and confusing times that can arise from a separation, including property division.
 Contact us online or call us at 416-481-5604 to set up an appointment today.